Legal issues during COVID-19

-As the current health situation changes, resources are being written everyday to help you with the issues you are facing.
+Resources are being written everyday to help you with the legal issues you are facing.

-The NY State Court System is only open for essential and critical needs of the public.
+The NY State Court System is open only for essential and critical needs of the public.

 Find the most recent updates about courts in New York State at NYcourts.gov

 What are my options if I'm out of work due to COVID-19? +